-Fine quality ajrakh hand block printed chanderi fabric made using natural dyes through traditional ajrakh technique of handblock printing by Abdul Rauph Khatri from Kutch, Gujarat.
+Fine quality Ajrakh hand block printed chanderi fabric made using natural dyes through the traditional Ajrakh technique of handblock printing by Abdul Rauph Khatri from Kutch, Gujarat.

 Chanderi is a blend of cotton and silk.

 Ajrakh is a traditional vegetable dyeing and resist block-printing technique on cloth.
 It is estimated to be around 4,500 years old.
 The Ajrakh artisans in India are originally from Sindh (Pakistan) and they migrated to Kutch in Gujarat and Barmer in Rajasthan.

 The process of 'Ajrakh' is a long drawn process with many stages and each layer of colour is printed a day apart.

 Ajrakh is the traditional attire of the Maldhari pastoral community of Bhuj

 Suitable for: tops, blouses, lined dresses and skirts

 Care: Always pre-wash your fabric before starting your sewing project.